-Progress Payments Have Stopped, Now What?
+Progress Payments Have Stopped, Now What Should You Do?

 Progress payments are payments made as work progresses under a contract, upon the basis of costs incurred, percentage of completion accomplished, or a specific stage of completion.
 Progress payments may be made from the owner to the general contractor, the general contractor to its subcontractors/suppliers, the subcontractor to its suppliers, etc.

 Progress payments have positive potential, as they can eliminate the need for various parties to finance a project.
 Unfortunately, if the progress payments stop, progress on the project may stop.